nross63/testapi/README.md

 	-restify is a node.js module built specifically to enable you to build correct REST web services.
 [http://mcavage.me/node-restify/][restify]

+	-A great tutorial on how to create RESTful API's with node, restify, and MongoDB [The Jackal of Javascript][tutorial]

 ##How To Contribute
 ###Add RESTful endpoints
 	-Add service endpoints by following the template below.